teclone/rollup-all/README.md

 - **include**: defines a list of modules to include in the build.
 Entries can be strings or regex.
 Defaults to `["*"]`, which includes everything.

 - **copyAssets**: defines if asset files should be copied over during the build process.

+- **copyTypings**: defines if type definition files should be copied over during the build process.
+Defaults to true for lib build, but false for dist build.

+- **typingsDir**: defines directory to copy type definition files to. defaults to **lib/typings** for lib build, and **dist/typings** for dist build.
+The typings directory should match with the entry in your **tsconfig.json** file.

 - **uglify***: defines if the build should be minified. **Note that when running in production environment, this value is automatically set to true**.
 You must supply an uglifier plugin for it to work.
 Default value is `false`.